 All responses to questions answered within the submitted PHS will be verified through the background investigation and Computerized Voice Stress Analyzer (CVSA) examination.

 As part of the background investigation process, all candidates will be required to submit to a CVSA examination.
-The CVSA examination is used to verify the veracity and accuracy of information submitted by applicants regarding, but not necessarily limited to: use of controlled substances, driving, criminal history, employment histories, and other suitability factors.
+The CVSA examination is used to verify the veracity and accuracy of information submitted by applicants regarding, but not necessarily limited to: use of controlled substances, driving, criminal history, employment history, and other suitability factors.

 Candidates will be fingerprinted by Live Scan as a required part of the background investigation.
 Each fingerprint is scanned into a computer database at the Department of Justice and checked against criminal records nationwide.
 Information received may include charges that have been dismissed.

 It takes approximately 90 days to complete the background investigation.
-A complex background investigation, or a background investigation with serious issues, may exceed this 90-day timeframe.
-For more details the Personal History Statement.
+A complex background investigation, or a background investigation with serious issues, may exceed the 90-day timeframe.